AMICI-dev/AMICI/documentation/python_interface.rst

 Tutorials
 +++++++++

-A basic tutorial on how to import and simulate SBML models is available here `here <GettingStarted.ipynb>`_, while a more detailed example including customized import and sensitivity computation is available `here
+A basic tutorial on how to import and simulate SBML models is available in the `Getting Started notebook <GettingStarted.ipynb>`_, while a more detailed example including customized import and sensitivity computation is available in the `Example Steadystate notebook <ExampleSteadystate.ipynb>`_.
-<ExampleSteadystate.ipynb>`_.

 PySB import
 -----------